 From working with nonprofits and foundations to campaigns to Capitol Hill and the Obama Administration, our team has more than 30 years of experience building and executing high-profile and successful strategic communications campaigns.

 Caroline Behringer is a communications strategist with more than a decade of experience working in senior-level positions on Capitol Hill, on campaigns, in the administration, and in the private sector.

-Caroline has a broad range of experience, working in the environment, women’s rights, healthcare, and economic policy spaces.
-Previously, Caroline was a senior adviser and spokesperson for House Democratic Leader Nancy Pelosi, the House Committee on Ways and Means, and the EPA during the Obama Administration.
-Caroline also served as an adviser to a number of political campaigns, prominent nonprofits, and two fortune 500 companies.
+Caroline has a broad range of experience, working in the economic policy, healthcare, environment, and reproductive rights spaces.
+Previously, Caroline was a senior adviser and spokesperson for House Democratic Leader Nancy Pelosi, the House Ways & Means Committee, President Obama’s reelection campaign, and the U.S. EPA.

 Doug is an experienced communications strategist who has spent his career at the intersection of politics and media, developing strategies to help organizations break through, define the issues, engage audiences and win.